semaphoreci/docs/docs/programming-languages/javascript-and-node-js.md

 ## Connecting your Node.js application to the test Database

-Create an example configuration file at `project_name/config/config.js` with the following:
+Set up a `config/config.js` file in your repository with the following content:
 ``` javascript
 // config/config.js